 – Military command, control, and communications systems

 • Sensing — Fiber optics can be used to deliver light from a remote source to a detector to obtain pressure, temperature, or spectral information.
-The fiber also can be used directly as a transducer to measure a number of environmental effects, such as strain, pressure, electrical resistance, and pH.
-Environmental changes affect the light intensity, phase and/or polarization in ways that can be detected at the other end of the fiber.
+The fiber itself can also be used as a distributed sensor to measure a number of environmental effects, such as temperature, strain, and acoustic signal.
+Environmental changes along the length of the fiber affect the fiber properties in ways that can be detected.

 • Illumination — A bundle of fibers gathered together with a light source at one end can illuminate areas that are difficult to reach — for example, inside the human body, in conjunction with an endoscope.
 Also, they can be used as a display sign or simply as decorative illumination.